FIA-FPT-Information-Assurance-Club/2024-Technical-Entrance-Test/crypto/Restless-Gamble/writeup/README.md

     # Extract the date and time if the pattern is found
     return match.group(1)
 ```
-And another one to turn the time extracted into timestamp so it can be used as the seed.
+And another one to turn the time extracted into timestamp so it can be used as the seed using the ```pytz``` library.
 The key problem here is indicating the timezone that the timestamp is gonna be in, but mostly  it's either the local timezone, or GMT+0.
 After testing, one can find out that the correct timezone is GMT+0
 ```
 def produce_seed(s):
     date_string = s